 Owned By: Town of Plymouth

-From the parking lot, look for the trailhead at left.
+Finding the parking lot can be tricky, but once you’ve located it, finding the trailhead is much simpler.
+From the parking lot, facing away from the street, look for the trailhead at left.
 It extends around one side of a cranberry bog, crossing a small stream, and then makes a sharp turn left into the woods at 0.1 mile.
 Passing by the Briggs Reservoir, it continues up and down some hills along an esker ridge overlooking the water.
 This is a pretty spot!
 The trail can be narrow and steep at times, so proceed with caution.

 At 0.4 miles or so, there is an intersection.
 You can turn right to begin the loop trail or continue straight.
 If you go straight, you’ll soon arrive at another intersection.
 Again, you can turn right to explore the loop trail, or continue straight for another 0.05 miles to a small dock on Briggs Reservoir, suitable for fishing.